 Saturday night at the gathering of long-time friends and classmates I put my camera down and enjoyed a full evening of reminiscing with familiar eyes.
 It was held in a large nursery of Palm trees and exotic plants, a very nice setting full of fun conversation surrounding past endeavors.

 I stayed afterward spending the night among those familiar Palm trees.

-I spent the night among those Palm trees; the following day I visited and stayed with My friend Dewey along the Caloosahatchee River where I liked it so much I slept on his porch 16 floors above the water – it was a good nights sleep while my feet and senses slowly returned to normal after the previous evenings cocktails.
-Sure he had an extra bedroom, but heck – anyone can sleep in a bedroom… I slept with the sounds of the river surrounding me.
+The following day I visited and stayed with another friend Dewey I slept on his porch 16 floors above the water – a good nights sleep while my feet and senses slowly returned to normal after the previous evenings cocktails.
+Sure he had an extra bedroom, but heck – anyone can sleep in a bedroom… I slept with the sounds of the Caloosahatchee river surrounding me.

 Next objective was to visit my Dad in Sanford, so I tried to run all the old back roads to see and feel the changes – two-hundred miles later I walked in to find Dad napping in his easy chair; at 83 he can rest anytime he likes….

-Six hundred miles later I made it to the lakehouse (4am) and fell solidly asleep in 20 minutes – that’s quick for me.
+Six hundred miles later I made home, the lakehouse (4am) and fell soundly asleep in 20 minutes – that’s quick for me.

-So I guess this ‘loop’ (the lap south and back) was practice, a first adjustment to traveling in a more relaxed manner – now I just need to work on the ending a little more.
+So I guess this ‘loop’ (the lap south and back) was practice, a first adjustment to traveling in a more relaxed (retired) manner – life is so very good.